hashicorp/consul/website/source/docs/agent/options.html.md

 When loading configuration, Consul loads the configuration from files and directories in lexical order.
 For example, configuration file `basic_config.json` will be processed before `extra_config.json`.
-Configuration can be in either HCL or JSON format.
-Files with an `.hcl` extension are assumed to be in HCL format.
-All other files are considered to be in JSON format however you should append a `.json` suffix to JSON config files for clarity.
+Configuration can be in either [HCL](https://github.com/hashicorp/hcl#syntax) or JSON format.
+Available in Consul 1.0 and later, the HCL support now requires an `.hcl` or `.json` extension on all configuration files in order to specify their format.

 Configuration specified later will be merged into configuration specified earlier.
 In most cases, "merge" means that the later version will override the earlier.
 In some cases, such as event handlers, merging appends the handlers to